 This is similar to the ultrasound used for pregnant women.
 It is a painless examination of the breast using sound waves.
 The examination is performed while you are lying down.
 Some jelly is applied to the skin and a probe is passed over the breast to produce a picture on the screen.

 If patients would like to take a family member or friend into the ultrasound room with them, they are welcome to do so.

 Sometimes the Radiologist may decide a breast biopsy is necessary.

-This involves injecting local anaesthetic into the breast and the introduction of a special needle designed to take a small sample of tissue for analysis by a pathologist.
-Depending on the method used, this can take 10-30 minutes.
+This involves injecting local anaesthetic into the breast before the introduction of a special needle designed to take small samples of breast tissue for analysis by a Pathologist.
+Biopsies can be performed under ultrasound or X-ray guidance.
+Depending on the method used, this can take anything from 15 minutes to an hour.

 Results following a biopsy usually take a week.
 An appointment will be made for you to return for the results by a Breast Care Nurse.